What’s A Good Vertical Jump? Average Vertical Jump By Age + Sex

 A volleyball player jumping.

-Here are a few tips for increasing your vertical jump height on the vertical jump test:
+Here are a few tips for increasing your vertical jump technique and height on the vertical jump test:

-• Resist the urge to widen your stance because this actually reduces the power you’ll be able to generate and drive into the ground for push-off.
+• Resist the urge to widen your stance because this actually reduces the leg power you’ll be able to generate and drive into the ground for take-off.

 • While keeping your feet anchored into the ground, consciously pull your knees outward so that you feel tension in your hips because this engages the hips and glutes so that they’re primed and ready to fire rather than fully relaxed.
 This gets your neuromuscular system geared up so that muscle recruitment for your jump is faster.